SenteraLLC/code-examples/authentication/README.md

 # Run the Demo App

 To run the demo, enter http://localhost:8000 in your browser.
-Click the `Read Fields in FieldAgent` button to start the OAuth2 authentication code grant workflow.
+Click the `Read Fields in FieldAgent` button to start the OAuth2 authorization code grant workflow.

 **Client App - Default Page**
 ![Client App - Default Page](/authentication/images/default-page.png)